d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 sample is greater than $p$, dropping the rest.

-In the following code, we implement a `dropout` function that drops out the elements in the NDArray input `X` with probability `drop_prob`, rescaling the remainder as described above
+In the following code, we implement a `dropout` function that drops out the elements in the ndarray input `X` with probability `drop_prob`, rescaling the remainder as described above
 (dividing the survivors by `1.0-drop_prob`).